jmadelaine/ts-guardian/README.md

 }
 ```

+### Solution 1 - User-defined type guards 👎

-With TypeScript's [user-defined type guards][user-defined-type-guards], we can confirm a value is of type `User` with something like this:
+With TypeScript's [user-defined type guards][user-defined-type-guards], we could write an `isUser` function to confirm a value is of type `User`.
+It would probably look something like this:

 ```ts
 // Returns user-defined type guard `input is User`